Jeremy98-alt/ADM-HW5/README.md

 n.b: We haven't used any other types of datasets in this homework

-*Homework made by Jeremy, Haotian and Danial*
+*Homework made by Jeremy, Haotian and Danial - Group 8*